captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Fuck you.
 ---
-But good I got the right one
+But good I got the right hummus.
 ---
-the right hummus good.
----
-Good.
----
-That’s good.
----
-I got like.
+And, I got like
 ---
 So many chips.
 ---